lujain82632/PyABSA/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report or any code problem
-about: Create a report to help us improve
+about: For any code problems, please do NOT open a blank issue.
+Otherwise, it may not be processed
 title: ''
 labels:
 assignees: ''

 ---

 ## Unless you provide the REQUIRED information, your problem may not be addressed.

 ### PyABSA Version (Required)